 "A key component of effective crisis communications is understanding what various audiences and stakeholders are saying about an organization at any given time," said George Sopko, vice president of Stanton.

-He suggested establishing monitoring systems that quickly find negative trends before they become a bigger problem and migrate to the media.
+He suggested establishing monitoring systems that quickly uncover negative trends before they become a bigger problem and migrate to the media.

 6. Review and learn from the situation.